libvips/pyvips/README.rst

 Status
 ------

-This binding passes the vips test suite cleanly and with no leaks, so it should be OK to use.
-The docs still need updating, and it could use a little polish.
+This binding passes the vips test suite cleanly and with no leaks, so it's getting close.
+The docs still need updating, it could use a little polish, and it currently fails with python3.

 To convert old code, replace the lines::